often hear stories from people who’ve had a bad experience with a website developer or a website designer, but I promise, we’re not all bad.

-So how do you find someone who won’t, and at the same time just know they will be the right choice for you?
+So, how do you find someone who won’t act this way, and at the same time just know they will be the right choice for you?

 Ask your friends or colleagues for recommendations

-They may know someone who they can recommend, but avoid ‘family and friends’ who dabble as they may not offer you the after-service or training you need, or they may simply not have time to finish the job.
+They may know someone who they can recommend, but avoid ‘family and friends’ who dabble in website design.
+They may not offer you the after-service or training you need, or they may simply not have time to finish the job.

 Look at websites you like for contact details

-If you find a site you like the look of, there may be a link at the bottom of the page to the company who made it so you can visit their website and find out more about them.
+If you find a site you like the look of, there may be a link at the bottom of the page to the company who designed it.
+With this information you can visit their website and find out more about them

 Get plenty of quotes and ask for a detailed breakdown of what it covers

-How many pages do you get, is the hosting included, are images included, do they provide training, etc etc. Cheap isn’t always the best option, try looking for the best value option by discussing options with a few companies.
+How many pages do you get, is the hosting included, are images included, do they provide training, etc etc. Cheap isn’t always the best option!
+Try looking for the best value by discussing options with a few companies.

 Look at previous work